Building service and home building work contract complaints

-- pay the cost of someone else remedying the work; or
+- pay costs associated with having someone else remedy the work; or

-The Building Commissioner cannot order work or payments of more than $100,000.
-The State Administrative Tribunal (SAT) cannot order work or payments of more than $500,000 from an unregistered person.
-There is no limit to work or payments the SAT can order from a registered building service provider.
+The Building Commissioner cannot issue orders for work or payments valued over $100,000 without the consent of the parties.
+The State Administrative Tribunal (SAT) cannot order work or payments of more than $500,000 against an unregistered person.
+There is no limit to work or payments the SAT can order against a registered building service provider.
 If you think the remedy you are seeking is in excess of these limits, you may need to take your complaint through the relevant court rather than this building complaints resolution process.

 Home building work contract remedy order

-A home building work contract remedy order can be issued if the Building Commissioner is satisfied that it is justified to do so.
+A home building work contract remedy order can be issued by the Building Commissioner if satisfied that the order is justified.

 A home building work contract remedy order may consist of, but is not limited to, an order: